 University policy requires that graduate students be continuously registered—unless on an approved leave of absence—from the first quarter of enrollment to completion of degree requirements.
 (See “Continuous Registration” and “Leave of Absence/Extension.”)

-Further information may be obtained from departmental graduate coordinators or the Office of Graduate Studies.
+Further information may be obtained from departmental graduate coordinators or the Graduate Division.

 The minimum residence requirement for a doctoral degree is six quarters, three of which must be in continuous academic residence at UC San Diego.
 Residency is established by the satisfactory completion of six units or more per quarter, at least some of which must be at the graduate level.
 Joint doctoral students meet the UC San Diego academic residency requirement by successfully completing a minimum of thirty-six units of course work at UC San Diego.